katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

       - example_fragment.other

 .. _note:
-  * Prior to Ansible 2.8, documentation fragments were kept in ``lib/ansible/utils/module_docs_fragments``.
+  * Prior to Assible 2.8, documentation fragments were kept in ``lib/assible/utils/module_docs_fragments``.

 .. versionadded:: 2.8

-Since Ansible 2.8, you can have user-supplied doc_fragments by using a ``doc_fragments`` directory adjacent to play or role, just like any other plugin.
+Since Assible 2.8, you can have user-supplied doc_fragments by using a ``doc_fragments`` directory adjacent to play or role, just like any other plugin.

 For example, all AWS modules should include: